OpenNTI/nti.dataserver.docker/readme.md

 ./build.sh
 ```

-Once the container is built, you may start the server with `docker-compose up`.
-This will start the server and listen on 8081.
-Pressing `CTRL+C` will stop services.
+Once the container is built, you may start the server with `docker-compose up`(optionally `-d` to daemonize instead).
+This will start all the services and bind to the host's port `8082` (http).
+To stop the services press `CTRL+C`, or if its been daemonized, `docker-compose stop`.

 The web apps, in dev mode, will proxy requests from their instances to this port.
-SSL is handled by the dev-server.
+HTTPS/SSL is handled by the dev-server since it will be the front-most listener.
 When you start a webapp it will tell you where it is listening.

 ---

 ## Additional

-To add content put content/site packages into the newly created `./Library` directory.
+To add content you may put it in the newly created `./content` directory.

+To view logs, look under `./var/log` or `./var/nginx-logs/`.

+Site data is stored under `./var/data`.